Getting around Madrid is not always easy.

 That is when visitors most appreciate the comfortable, diverse, and efficient ways of getting around Madrid.

-The weather in Madrid is generally excellent to enjoy a stroll.
+The weather in Madrid is generally excellent for enjoying a stroll.

 And in my post about the best landmarks in Madrid, I have organized all the top-rated attractions by area.